Tang Long (Water Margin): Campaigns and death

-Tang Long is appointed as the chief armourer of Liangshan after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Tang Long is appointed as Liangshan's chief armourer after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the battle of Qingxi County (清溪縣; present-day Chun'an County, Zhejiang) in the campaign against Fang La, Tang Long is severely injured.
-He soon succumbs to his wounds.
+During the final campaign against Fang La's rebel forces, Tang Long is critically wounded at the battle of Qingxi County (清溪縣; present-day Chun'an County, Zhejiang) and ultimately succumbs to his injuries.